 THE TOP 4 NEIGHBORHOODS IN COLORADO SPRINGS

-With a population of over 465,000 people, Colorado Springs is the most populous city in Colorado… and with natural attractions such as Pikes Peak and The Garden of the Gods, it’s easy to see why.
+With a population of over 465,000 people, Colorado Springs is the most populous city in Colorado.
+With natural attractions like Pikes Peak and The Garden of the Gods, it’s easy to see why.
 Founded in 1871, Colorado Springs sprawls 194.9 square miles and is home to The University of Colorado Colorado Springs, Colorado College, and Fort Carson.
 With these attractions and institutions, many are making the move and settling down in one of this city’s diverse neighborhoods.
-Whether you are a student, young parent, or retiree, check out our top five neighborhoods in Colorado Springs and find out which might feel like home to you!
+Whether you are a student, young parent, or retiree, check out our top four neighborhoods in Colorado Springs and find out which might feel like home to you!

-If you’re thinking of moving to Briargate, act fast!
-Homes here don’t stay on the market for long, sometimes just a matter of days.
-With award winning schools, proximity to the nearby air force base and affordable homes, Briargate is one of the most desirable neighborhoods for young families.
+Act fast if you’re thinking of moving to Briargate!
+Homes here don’t stay on the market for long- sometimes just a matter of days.
+With award winning schools, proximity to the nearby Air Force Academy and affordable homes, Briargate is one of the most desirable neighborhoods for young families.

 This large, master-planned community is known for its generously-sized homes, ample yards, affordable prices, and welcoming neighbors.
 It’s also a perfect area if you’re looking to raise horses.
-Many of the homes in the southern part of the area have at least half an acre for horses and children to venuture on.
-A relatively new community, Briargate was established in the 1980s-2000s and is comprised of move-in-ready, starter homes….
-Perfect for the first time home buyer.
+Many of the homes in the southern part of the area have at least half an acre for horses and children to venture out on.
+A relatively new community, Briargate was established in the 1980s-2000s and is comprised of move-in-ready, starter homes that are perfect for the first time home buyer.

 This centrally located neighborhood contains a plethora of amenities including Chapel Hills Mall, The Promenade Shops at Briargate, and a local YMCA.
 Big box stores such as Costco and Walmart are nearby for convenience, but far enough away that residents enjoy a quiet setting with little traffic.

 Known for its large, historic homes and modern mansions, The Broadmoor is among the wealthiest districts in Colorado Springs.
-Residents of this neighborhood enjoy stately architecture dating back to the 1920s-1940s, manicured lawns, mature trees, and quiet, safe streets as crime rates are exceptionally low.
+Residents of this neighborhood enjoy stately architecture dating back to the 1920s-1940s, manicured lawns, mature trees, and quiet, safe streets with crime rates that are exceptionally low.